 Winter: Ireland & Scotland

-During the winter months, half of the population (about 12,000 birds) winters in Ireland, with the other half in Scotland.
+During the winter months, a large percentage of the population winters in Ireland, with the rest in Scotland.
 In Ireland, flocks of up to several hundred birds can be found in counties Donegal, Roscommon, Westmeath and Offaly.

 Spring: Ireland to Greenland